Published: 27/10/2020Tenancy deposit protection (TDP) schemes can leave both tenants and landlords confused.

 At Circa London property management, all deposits are lodged with the Tenants Deposit Scheme (TDS).

-If you are a landlord or a tenant looking to rent property in London, call us today on 020 3137 7877.
+If you are a tenant looking to rent property in London, call us today.